For hard real-time systems

 Military and aerospace systems manage growing volumes of complex data, to perform tasks that define the term “mission critical.”

-McObject’s eXtremeDB embedded database system delivers the technical features and proven track record required for aerospace and defense embedded software. eXtremeDB maximizes uptime and slashes time-to-market, compared to other off-the-shelf database systems or to custom data management code.
+Whether your system requires deterministic, hard real-time performance guarantees or unparalleled features, McObject’s eXtremeDB embedded database system delivers with a proven track record for aerospace and defense embedded software. eXtremeDB maximizes uptime and slashes time-to-market, compared to other off-the-shelf (COTS) database systems or to custom data management code. eXtremeDB/rt is the only COTS real-time database system for mission- and safety-critical systems.

 Target applications include: